 Here’s a confession…we went off barbecues a few years ago.
 All that hassle, smoke and charred-outside/raw-inside food.

 Then we found some barbecue designs that make things easier and tastier.
-So, here’s our guide to the best barbecues.
+So, here’s our guide to the best portable barbecues.

 The best barbecue is…the one you actually use